Azure/azure-saas/src/Saas.Identity/Saas.IdentityProvider/readme.md

 > *Tip #1*: If you make changes to `Dockerfile`, defining the container, you can update the container by running `./build.sh`.
 >
-> Tip #2: If you want to force a rebuild of the container, please us `./build.sh -f`.
+> *Tip #2*: If you want to force a rebuild of the container, please us `./build.sh -f`.
 This can be handy if there's a new version of az cli or GitHub cli that you want to update the container with.

 ### Running the deployment script using the container